davidsrn/CYKjavscript/README.md

 # CYKjavscript
-The cyk algorithm implemented un javascript
+The cyk algorithm implemented in javascript